ssy20/Video_Recommendation_Model/README.md

 # Video_Recommendation_Model
-Cluster videos based on popularity and identify the characteristics of the trending videos
+Given information about videos uploaded on an online video streaming company, build a model decide which videos should be promoted on the home-page.